 New York drivers license renewal fees vary according to the class of license a driver possesses.
 The Class D and DJ drivers license fee is $64.50.
 Residents of counties in and around the New York City Metropolitan area must pay the Metropolitan Commuter Transportation District (MCTD) fee, in addition to the regular renewal fee.
 The supplemental NY drivers license renewal fee is $1.00 for every six-month period a drivers license is valid, making the eight-year fee $16.
 The cost of a Class D and DJ license, including the MCTD fee is $80.50.

-When to Renew Your New York Driver's License
+Your New York Driver's License

 NY drivers license renewal dates fall on the holder's date of birth.
 Drivers will be mailed a notice 50 days prior to their driver's license expiration date.
 However, renewing New York drivers licenses is acceptable up to one year before the expiration date and two years after.
 Motorists who renew 40 days or more prior to their 21st birthday will receive a license labeled "UNDER 21."

 Drivers have up to two years to renew drivers license in NY following the expiration date.
 Though, to avoid fines and penalties, applicants should avoid allowing the validity of their license to lapse.
 Drivers cannot renew expired drivers licenses in New York more than two years following its expirations date.
 After that point, the applicant must apply for a new drivers license which requires that he or she pass the DMV vision, written and road tests in addition to taking a pre-licensing course.

 Note: Taking a DMV practice test can improve your chances of passing the NY written drivers test.
 Order a copy our practice permit test today to help you refresh your knowledge of state traffic laws.